BlackBerry CEO assails T-Mobile US promo as "ill-conceived"

 "Your partnership with our brand is appreciated by all of us at BlackBerry, and draws a sharp contrast with the behavior of our longtime business partner," Chen said in the posting, noting that T-Mobile had not discussed its promotion with BlackBerry.

-BlackBerry, a one-time pioneer in the smartphone industry, has been struggling in recent years to claw back market share lost to Apple Inc's (AAPL.O) iPhone, Samsung's (005930.KS) Galaxy devices, and other smartphones powered by Google Inc's (GOOG.O) Android operating system.
+BlackBerry, a one-time pioneer in the smartphone industry, has been struggling in recent years to claw back market share lost to Apple Inc's iPhone, Samsung's Galaxy devices, and other smartphones powered by Google Inc's Android operating system.

 The Waterloo, Ontario-based company's new line of BlackBerry 10 devices has so far failed to win back market share, and Chen is attempting to reshape the company and focus less on the handset segment, and more on the company's services business.